hdr-bgnn/Morphology-analysis/README.md

 # Morphology-analysis
 Extract morphological characteristics from image of fish trait segmentation

-The goals of the tool is to extract measurments and landmarks of fish from the segmented fish iamge porduce by [Maruf code]().
+The goals of the tool is to extract measurments and landmarks of fish from the segmented fish image produced by [Maruf code](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py).
-It provides a framework with various tools such as class and notebook to help further development.
+Here we provide a framework with various tools such as class and notebook to help further development.
-Another goal is to release working version to in container for easy integration into workflow such as [BGNN_Snakemake] This tool is a part of a bigger project, find the overview [here]
+Another goal is to release working version in a container, for easy integration into workflow such as [BGNN_Snakemake](https://github.com/hdr-bgnn/BGNN_Snakemake)
+This tool is a part of a bigger project, find the overview [Minnows Project](https://github.com/hdr-bgnn/minnowTraits)

 ## 1- Segmented image .png description

 The segmented image input looks like this.
-It is produced using Maruf segementation (semantic) code based on CNN (unet) deeplearning algorithm, more description on the repo.
+It is produced using a semantic segementation based on CNN (unet) a deep learning algorithm.
+More description on [this repo](https://github.com/hdr-bgnn/BGNN-trait-segmentation).
 The output is 11 classes (11 trait : 'dorsal_fin', 'adipos_fin', 'caudal_fin, 'anal_fin', 'pelvic_fin', 'pectoral_fin', 'head', 'eye', 'caudal_fin_ray, 'alt_fin_ray', 'trunk') that are color coded.

 ![segmented fish image](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Test_Data/INHS_FISH_000742_segmented.png)
 ![Color legend](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Traits_description/trait_legend.png)